 The art of painting eggs, or “pysanka,” originated in Ukraine.
 It involves using wax and dyes to color the egg.

-kitchen ingredientspeeling an egg
+peeling an egg

 Get Your Kids Involved

 To make sure the Easter bounty is enjoyed to the fullest extent, (and we aren’t wasting any food) we challenged ourselves to come up with creative and delicious recipes that the whole family can enjoy.
-Long-suffering the guilt of Easter egg-cess, I was so thrilled that my children were excited about this idea.

 With everybody on board, it was time to get the creative juices flowing.
 Because what the heck are we going to make with all of these eggs?
 In our own version of an egg toss, my kids and I started lobbing ideas back and forth to each other, each new suggestion yummier than the last.